Bret's Soylent: Oat, Rice. Complete, low price. Tasty!

 My family used official Soylent (1.1 through 1.4) for about 5 months for about 2 meals a day.
 At the same time, I experimented with my own recipes, while matching the official Soylent nutrition, and finding the right prices for the ingredients.
 In Feb 2015 I found a rice protein recipe that was a hit with the family, who said it tastes better than the official product (v1.4).
 I now rotate between all of my recipes.

 I find that weight loss/maintenance is a lot easier with soylent for two meals a day than eating traditional meals.
-It's very satisfying, and you know you're getting complete nutrition.
+It's satisfying, and you know you're getting complete nutrition.
 I could have marked this "Weight Loss!"...just watch your total calories.

 _